Life, Longing, and Ladders in the Land of Shadows

 The Temple, of course, foreshadows the God-man, and the re-integration of earth and paradise that occurs through the sacramental ministry of the church.
 Significantly, the prayers and liturgical symbolism used by the church draw on both the upward and downward movement of Jacob’s ladder, with prayers that not only describe us ascending into the heavenlies but also of God descending to earth to dwell amongst us and reestablish sacred space.
 This descent, most visible in the Blessed Sacrament and the blessing of Pentecost, are the advance signs of a cosmos completely permeated with Divine presence when all of earth, from the tiniest cell to the most distant galaxy, have become sacred space.

-This is often missed in much modern evangelicalism which tends to collapse the Christian hope into simply “going to heaven when we die,” or “being raptured,” without understanding that our final hope is earth-centered.
-We hope for nothing less than for the cosmos to be a theophany of heavenly order and beauty.
+This is often missed in much modern evangelicalism which tends to collapse the Christian hope into simply “going to heaven when we die,” or “being raptured,” without understanding that our final hope is for the cosmos itself to become integrated with heaven, in order to fulfil its destiny as a theophany of heavenly order and beauty.

 This final hope is yet to be realized in all its fullness.
 Living as we do in the tension between the already and the not-yet, we continue to be haunted by shadowy dreams that portend a time when the entire earth takes on the quality of heavenly sacred space.
 And like Jacob, we can get there only through a circuitous route that may often seem disconnected from the object of our primal longings – indeed, through the pedestrian and sometimes boring Christian life with its struggles, hardships, suffering, and eventually death itself.
 This is why, in Christian spiritual writings – most famously the Ladder of Divine Ascent – the climbing motif is transformed into a system of pious works.